ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 .. warning::
     Note that the format is slightly different from the list of lists commonly used in MNE-Python.
-The MNE format assumes sorting of vertex indices belonging to the same hemisphere, which might interfere with source names described below.
+The MNE format assumes sorting of vertex indices belonging to the same hemisphere, which might interfere with the idea of source names needed for convenient setup of coupling (see `Source names`_).

 In the second case, you need to provide a function that accepts ``src`` as the first argument and returns the indices of selected vertices in the same format as